 - Label Types: Accepts off-brand paper and labels up to 80 mm wide

-- Connection Types: Serial, Parallel, USB, PUSB, LAN, Ethernet, Bluetooth, WebPRNT, CloudPRNT
+- Connection Types: Serial, Parallel, USB, Powered USB, LAN, Ethernet, Bluetooth, WebPRNT, CloudPRNT

 - Integrations: Windows, MacOS, most retail and restaurant POS systems

-Your TSP743II offers two resolution options: 203 x 203 dpi or 406 x 203 dpi.
-You can use increased print speeds at the lower resolution (which is still excellent), or use the increased resolution when you need sharper graphics or smaller barcodes. - Swap-a-Star
+- Adjustable resolution: You can use increased print speeds at the lower 203 x 203 dpi resolution, or use the increased 406 x 203 resolution when you need sharper graphics or smaller barcodes.

-Beyond the three-year manufacturer’s warranty, Star Micronics has its “Swap-a-Star” service agreement.
-Once enrolled, users can have a replacement printer overnighted to them if their existing Star printer fails.
-Thermal printers have two- or three-year service agreement options.
-You’ll need to contract a Star sales agent to enroll. - Universally compatible
+- Swap-a-Star: Star Micronics has its “Swap-a-Star” service agreement that sends a replacement printer overnighted to users if their existing Star printer fails.
+Selected printers have two- or three-year service agreement options.
+You’ll need to contact a Star sales agent to enroll.

 The TSP743II is a rockstar printer, but if you don’t need to print hundreds of labels a day, it may be more machine than you need.
 For smaller operations, consider the DYMO LabelWriter.
-The TSP743II also needs electricity to work.
-If you want a portable barcode label printer that you can take to off-site sales or service locations, look at the Epson P60II.
+The TSP743II also needs a constant supply of electricity to work.
+If you want a portable barcode label printer to take to offsite sales or service locations, look at the Epson P60II.

-Star Micronics printers are only part of a strong retail POS system.
-Take a deeper look at retail POS systems by reading our latest retail POS rankings.
+Star Micronics printers are only one part of a strong retail POS system.
+Take a deeper look by reading our latest retail POS rankings.

 Epson TM-L90 PLUS: Best for Restaurants